-Physics majors also have access to extensive computer facilities, including workstations for computational physics, mathematical analysis and computer-aided design.
+Physics majors also have access to extensive computer facilities, including workstations for computational astrophysics, mathematical analysis and computer-aided design.
 An astronomy observing platform and a range of telescopes on the roof of Koury Athletic Center are also available to physics students.

-Physics majors are encouraged to present their research findings at Elon’s annual Spring Undergraduate Research Forum (SURF).
+Our majors are encouraged to present their research findings at Elon’s annual Spring Undergraduate Research Forum (SURF).
 Students may also join the Society of Physics Students and become eligible for the national physics honor society, national awards and grants.
 Several Elon students have participated in GlaxoSmithKline’s Women in Science program, which offers scholarships and mentoring opportunities between female students and experienced female scientists.